 ATVs are subject to state and federal laws.
 According to the Texas Department of Motor Vehicles, TXDMV, to operate an ATV on public property, it must have a brake system, muffler system, head and taillights, and a U.S. Forest Service-qualified spark arrester.
 In addition, it must have a valid Off-Highway Vehicle decal issued through the Texas Parks and Wildlife Department.
 In addition, ATV riders must wear protective headgear when driving on public property.

 Preventing ATV Accidents and Injuries

-One of the most important safety considerations is the use of a protective helmet.
+One of the most important safety considerations is using a protective helmet.
 Do not allow anyone to ride your ATV without a helmet that fits properly.
 Drivers should be cautious, especially in unfamiliar areas and when other ATVs are present.

 Injuries due to ATV accidents can be extremely severe.
-Some common injuries include back and neck injuries, head trauma and broken bones.
+Some common injuries include back and neck injuries, head trauma, and broken bones.

 Get Help From an Experienced ATV Accident Lawyer